Lee Everett

 Lee Everett is one of the protagonists of Telltale's The Walking Dead video game series, debuting as the playable main protagonist of the first season.
 He is 37 years old when he debuts.
 Tasked with protecting a girl named Clementine in the midst of a zombie apocalypse, Lee allies with several other characters and groups.
 When creating the character, Telltale worked with realism in mind, placing strong emphasis on him being a parental figure to Clementine.

-Lee is voiced by Dave Fennoy, an American voice actor, who received a positive reception for his role in the game, specifically his voice work and writing.
+Lee is voiced by Dave Fennoy, an American voice actor, who received positive accolades for his role in the game, specifically his voice work and writing.
 Fennoy was nominated for Best Performance by a Human Male at the Spike VGA.

 Appearances

-Prior to the events of the game, Lee, a native of Macon, was a history professor at the University of Georgia.
+Prior to the game's events, Lee, a native of Macon, was a history professor at the University of Georgia.
 One day, on his way to work, he fell ill and came home to find his wife sleeping with a state senator.
-In a fit of rage, Lee killed him, and was subsequently convicted of murder and sentenced to life imprisonment.

-The onset of the zombie apocalypse occurs as Lee is being taken to prison to begin serving his sentence, only for the car to hit a zombie and the driver turned into a zombie.
-He takes shelter in a nearby suburban home, where he finds a young girl named Clementine, who has been hiding from the zombies as her parents had left for Savannah some time before the apocalypse.
-The two go together and find themselves at the farm of Hershel Greene, where they meet a man named Kenny and his wife and son, Katjaa and Duck.
-The group are thrown out after an accident kills Hershel's son, forming a small group with survivors, including a woman named Lily and her father Larry.
+In a fit of rage, Lee killed him, and was subsequently convicted of murder.
+The game opens with Lee being driven to prison by a police officer to begin serving his life sentence, only for the car to hit a walker and swerve off the highway, followed shortly by the officer turning into a walker.
+Lee takes shelter in a nearby suburban home, where he finds a young girl named Clementine, who has been hiding from the zombies as her parents had left for Savannah some time before the apocalypse.
+The two go together and find themselves at the farm of Hershel Greene, where they meet a man named Kenny with his wife and son, Katjaa and Duck.
+The group are thrown out after an accident kills Hershel's son, forming a small group with survivors, including a woman named Lilly and her father Larry, the latter of which knows the truth about Lee's past.